Getting out a good Aloo Gobi recipe has been something that's been playing on the back of my mind for YEARS.

 Literally, years.

-It’s been this one supposedly very simple, basic dish that I just wasn’t able to perfect.
-I have about 6 different versions of Aloo Gobi recipes I’ve tried to develop and just not liked enough to be able to post here.
-Here I was out here, impressing people with my lamb and chicken recipes, unable to produce a shareable Aloo Gobi recipe *hangs head in shame*.
+It's been this one supposedly very simple, basic dish that I just wasn't able to perfect.
+I have about 6 different versions of Aloo Gobi recipes I've tried to develop and just not liked enough to be able to post here.
+There I was, impressing people with all my lamb and chicken recipes, whipping up last-minute dinners for a huge crowd for fun, yet unable to produce a shareable Aloo Gobi recipe *hangs head in shame*.

-Some Aloo Gobi Mistakes I Made in the Past
+🥔 Some Aloo Gobi mistakes I've made in the past

-- Been too light-handed on the spices – Lets get real, cauliflower isn’t the most interesting of vegetables.
-It definitely needs some flavour oomph, I have learnt throughout my trials (and tribulations – ha)
+- Being too light-handed on the spices.
+Lets get real, cauliflower isn't the most interesting of vegetables.
+It definitely needs some flavour oomph, I have learnt throughout my Aloo Gobi trials (and tribulations - ha).

 - Generally just messing up the cauliflower and potato ratio.
 We like a nice, even ratio of both, right?
 I've usually been guilty of getting the potato ratio too high.